Abhigyan001/ruby_web_scraper/README.md

 ## App work flow

 - The app has a welcome screen, which has an introduction to meditation.
-- User is asked to enter any number between 1 to 10 for medition tips.
+- User is asked to enter any number between 1 to 10 for meditation tips.
-- If the input provided by the user is not between 1 to 10, then user is again asked for the input.
+- If the input provided by the user is not between 1 to 10, then the user is again asked for the input.
 - If the input provided by the user is between 1 to 10, then the meditation tip and details are displayed.

 ### Prerequisites